andriawan24/andriawan24/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=andriawan24.andriawan24)

-I am a Student, Developer, and Tech Enthusiast, I really love to code, learning about the latest tech and anything about programming, I do like to read a book, travelling, and having a cup of coffee in my favourite coffee shop☕️.
+I am a Student, Developer, and Tech Enthusiast, I love to code, and learn about the latest tech and anything about programming, I do like to read a book, traveling, and have a cup of coffee in my favorite coffee shop☕️.

-As a Tech Enthusiast, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
+As a Tech Enthusiast, I enjoy using my obsessive attention to detail, and my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.

 **Talking about Personal Stuff:**

 - 👨🏻‍💻 I’m currently working as an Android Developer;
-- 🚀 I’m currently learning how to design and learn about modern architecture of ios and Android application (But in Native way);
+- 🚀 I’m currently learning how to design and learn about the modern architecture of ios and Android applications (But in a Native way);
-- 💬 Ask me about anything, especially programming stuffs, I am happy to help;
+- 💬 Ask me about anything, especially programming stuff, I am happy to help;
 - 📫 How to reach me: [fawaznaufal23@gmail.com](mailto:fawaznaufal23@gmail.com);

 ### Languages and Tools: